 Sending postcards to yourself, to your friends, and family is still relevant in the digital age.
 Here are the top 8 reasons why you must send postcards when you travel:

 1. The Science of Touch.
-Study showed that physical materials leave a deeper footprint in human being’s brain.
-The power of the physical postcard is stronger and the memory of whoever sent it becomes part of long-term memory.
+The study showed that physical materials leave a deeper footprint in the human being’s brain.
+The power of the physical postcard is stronger, and the memory of whoever sent it becomes part of long-term memory.